DunaSpice/hug_vc_nest/README.md

-This is a simple hack to show off a OpenAI agent wrapping around HF CLI
+This is a simple hack to show off a OpenAI agent, shell style wrapping around HF CLI.